14 skills to help you survive university

-Put some music on, have a laugh and promise each other a little pizza party once the mess is cleaned up (make sure you eat out of the box to prevent more dishes).
+Put some music on, have a laugh and promise each other a little pizza party once the mess is cleaned up.
 This method is way more fun and gets the job done in half the time.

 Deal with difficult housemates

 If you find yourself living with someone who's making things tricky, talk it out with them.
-Ignoring the situation will never result in it 'sorting itself out', and could result in a nasty passive-aggressive atmosphere.
+Ignoring the situation never resolves it, and could lead to a passive-aggressive atmosphere.

 Understandably, it can be harder to deal with problematic housemates if they also happen to be your friends.
-You don't want to nag them or jeopardise your friendship, but not addressing the issue could just as likely lead to this.
+You don't want to nag them or jeopardise your friendship, but not addressing the issue could cause this too.
 If possible, check out our guide to the pros and cons of living with friends before you decide to move in together.

-If things get really out of hand, or you feel you can't deal with it yourself, talk to your landlord.
+And if things get out of hand, or you feel you can't deal with it yourself, talk to your landlord.
 You don't deserve to be unhappy in your own home.

 Use your student discount whenever you can

 Beware of people trying to rip off students

-When it comes to things like dealing with landlords and paying bills, the sad fact is a lot of people will see what they can get away with if they think you're an unsuspecting student.
+When it comes to things like dealing with landlords and paying bills, the sad fact is that a lot of people will try to take advantage of an unsuspecting student.

 Do your research so you know your rights, and try your best to come across confident, even if you're squirming inside.
 Remember, you're no mug!

-Need some tips for starting university?
-You'll find everything you need in our guide to surviving freshers' week while making friends and not blowing your budget.
+Need some tips for starting uni?
+You'll find everything you need in our guide to surviving freshers' week.